midbel/tish/README.md

 * braces expansion: pre-{foo,bar-{hello,world}}-post
 * parameter expansion: trim prefix, suffix, replacement, slicing, length,...
 * 9 kind of redirections: <, >, >>, 2>>, 2>&1,...

-* maybe other constructs will be added later
+Maybe other constructs will be added later.

+Nex steps are:

+* execute simple scripts with all already supported construct
+* add conditional and loop constructs: if, case, for,...
+* braces expansion for range: {1..10..1}
+* builtin: export, echo, now,...
+* modules system to extend the "command" available
+* support for environment variable
+* loading configuration via "shell" script